GenomeDK/genomedk-docs/content/news/2025-08-06-newsletter-august-2025/index.md

 * HPC review process at AU: we need your support!
 * 10 PB storage expansion now in production and available to all users.
 * All DeIC projects GenomeDK end on April 1, 2026.
-* GenomeDK and DST collaborating to enable researchers to access DST data on GenomeDK.

 Thank you for being part of the GenomeDK community.
 We wish you a great summer!